guy-does-things/guy-does-things/README.md

 - 👋 Hi, I’m @guy-does-things
-- 👀 game development
+- interested on game development
-- 🌱 C#, c, cpp
+- learning C#, c, cpp
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on nothing as of now
-- 📫 i have a twitter https://twitter.com/guy_does_things
+- you can dm me on twitter https://twitter.com/guy_does_things

 <!---
 guy-does-things/guy-does-things is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.